-As someone who creates health and medical content, you’re probably already familiar with the world’s top medical journals – that is, the BMJ, The Lancet, the JAMA and the NEJM.
+You’re probably already familiar with the world’s top medical journals – that is, the BMJ, The Lancet, the JAMA and the NEJM – but what about the leading general medicine journals?

 Following general medicine journals – whether by subscribing to every edition, receiving TOCs (table of contents) only, or visiting its homepage regularly to follow the stories and research – is an important step in keeping your industry awareness current.